faizilham/msc-thesis/main/ch6_collection_extension.typ

   "close"(s) : (ann(NU)"File") -> "Unit" andef {1 |-> EfU}\
 $ <eq:FileHandlerMethods>

-We can model the file handler status of open or closed by assigning not utilized ($NU$) as unclosed, and utilized ($UT$) as closed.
+We can model the file handler status of open or closed by assigning not utilized ($NU$) as unclosed and utilized ($UT$) as closed.
 The file handler type can only be constructed with  the `open` function, which always returns an unclosed handler.
-The `read` and `write` functions both require the file handler to be unclosed, and have no effect to the file handler's status.
+The `read` and `write` functions both require the file handler to be unclosed and have no effect on the file handler's status.
 The `close` function also requires the file handler to be unclosed, but then utilize, i.e. closing, the handler as a side effect.
 This way the analysis can guarantee that an opened file handler is always closed exactly once, and there are no reads or writes to an already closed file handler.
 ]

 #let unify = math.cal("U")